opipari/DeepRobWeb/datasets/index.md

 ## [PROPS Pose Estimation](/datasets/props-pose/)

 This portion of the dataset is catered for 6 degrees-of-freedom rigid body object pose estimation.
 The PROPS Pose dataset contains <b>10 object categories</b> with <b>500</b> training images and <b>500</b> validation images.
 Each image in the dataset is a <b>640x480 RGB</b> color image.
+Aligned depth images and segmentation masks are also included in the dataset.